The definitions in this part apply to this chapter.

 "Full-time educational service" means, for the purpose of evaluating educational service, 1,080 hours annually.

-"Human relations program" means a program approved by the Board of Teaching that is designed to meet the human relations requirements under part 8700.2700 for licensure of Minnesota educational personnel.
+"Human relations program" means a program approved by the Professional Educator Licensing and Standards Board that is designed to meet the human relations requirements under part 8700.2700 for licensure of Minnesota educational personnel.

 "Initiator" means the individual, agency, or institution that designs and conducts programs for continuing education of vocational administrative and supervisory personnel according to part 3517.8600.